Semi-Screwless vs Standard Side Trailers

-While most enclosed trailers are built using screws, some manufacturers offer semi-screwless as an option.
-Semi-screwless means that they use the screwless installation method.
-However, manufactures still add a few screws in some areas along with a glue material.
+While most enclosed trailers are built using screws, some manufacturers offer semi-screwless sides as an option.
+Semi-screwless simply means that they manufactures use a screwless installation method.
+However, manufacturers still add a few screws in some areas along with a glue material.

-Regardless of which method is used, it is important that each aluminum sheet overlap the adjacent sheet.
-The first sheet gets installed at the back of the trailer so that each new sheet can overlap the one that was previously installed.
+Regardless of which method is used, it is important for each aluminum sheet overlap the adjacent sheet.
+The first sheet is installed at the back of the trailer so that each new sheet can overlap the one that was previously installed.
 The seams then will all face backward.
 The reason for this is so that the wind cannot get under the sheets and cause problems.

-Some people prefer the look of a standard side (full screwed) trailer and feel more security in having the extra screw hardware attached.
-Also noted, in certain color options, a fully screwed trailer will appear to have more noticeable waves due to the heads of the extra screws.
+Some people prefer the look of a standard side (full screwed) trailer.
+They feel they have more security when their trailer has extra screw hardware attached.
+Also, it is important to take notice that in certain color options, a fully screwed trailer will appear to have more noticeable waves due to the heads of the extra screws.

 In summary, it all comes down to preference when choosing an enclosed trailer.
 For more information, be sure and discuss all options with your dealer.

-At Shore2Shore, we have a knowledgeable sales team that can answer all of your questions.
+At Shore2Shore trailers, we have a knowledgeable sales team that can answer all of your questions.
 Give us a call today at 1-844-732-2746.